Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 - The Kraken have been listed as the underdog 24 times this season, and upset their opponent nine times.

-- Seattle has won seven of its 12 games when it is the underdog by +140 or longer on the moneyline.
+- Seattle is 7-5 when it is underdogs of +140 or longer on the moneyline.

 Stars Player Props